MonoGSDF: Exploring Monocular Geometric Cues for Gaussian Splatting-Guided Implicit Surface Reconstruction: Experiments

-\textbf{Ablations on SDF Fields.} Table \ref{tab:ablation} quantitatively validates the effectiveness of our Gaussian-based implicit surface reconstruction framework compare with GOF.
-To further demonstrate the generalizability of our approach, we additionally evaluate its performance when integrated with the 2DGS rasterizer denoted as ``Ours (2D)", reporting consistent F1-score improvements across different configurations.

-\textbf{Ablations on Geometry Regularization.} The ablation studies in Table \ref{tab:ablation} demonstrate the impact of different geometry regularization terms.
-Since the pseudo normal map is derived from the pseudo depth map, they exhibit identical performance gaps.
-We further evaluate GOF enhanced with our geometry cues, denoted as ``GOF+Geo", which shows modest improvements (0.52).
-Due to the scale ambiguity problem, we set small values for $\lambda_{D}, \lambda_{N}$ specifically (0.05 and 0.1 for Tanks and Temples, 0.01 and 0.01 for DTU and MipNeRF 360).
-We demonstrate that increasing these weights to 0.5 actually degrades the results by introducing adverse effects from geometric cues.
-We also demonstrate the error distribution after alignment in supp.\ mat., showcasing the limitation of geometry cues.
-The most significant enhancement is achieved through our complete pipeline (8\% improvement), highlighting the synergistic effect of our integrated approach.
-Figure \ref{fig:ablation} demonstrates the effectiveness of our geometry regularization in handling transparent and flat regions, significantly improving reconstruction quality through enhanced surface consistency.
+\paragraph{Ablations on Geometry Regularization.} Table \ref{tab:ablation} presents ablation studies on the impact of different geometry regularization terms, showing similar performance gaps for pseudo normal and depth maps.
+Evaluating GOF with geometry cues only ("GOF+Geo") shows modest improvements (0.52).
+To highlight that geometry cues alone aren't the main factor, we increase $\lambda_{D}$ and $\lambda_{N}$ to 0.5, leading to performance degradation due to their adverse effects.
+Our complete pipeline achieves an 8\% improvement, demonstrating the synergistic effect of our approach.
+Figure \ref{fig:ablation} illustrates the effectiveness of our geometry regularization, especially in improving surface consistency and reconstruction quality in transparent and flat regions.

+\paragraph{Ablations on Normalization Function.} MipNeRF 360’s non-linear normalization \cite{barron2022mip} introduces distortions and conflicts with tinycudann’s $(0,1)$ input requirement.
+In contrast, our near-linear normalization within the bounding box compresses outliers with minimal distortion.
+For fairness, we scale MipNeRF’s normalization output to $(0,1)$ and compare with ours in Table \ref{tab:ablation}, where our method ("Ours") achieves superior performance.

+\paragraph{Ablations on SDF to Opacity Function.} We compare 3DGSR's SDF-to-Opacity function \cite{lyu20243dgsr} ("w/ 3DGSR SDF2O") with our method in Table \ref{tab:ablation}.
+Our approach achieves a higher F1-score, providing a simpler, more efficient solution with full opacity, while 3DGSR's opacity is capped at 0.25, limiting its effectiveness in unbounded outdoor scenes.

+\paragraph{Ablations on SDF Fields.} Table \ref{tab:ablation} shows that our Gaussian-based implicit surface reconstruction outperforms GOF, and when integrated with the 2DGS rasterizer (“Ours (2D)”), it consistently achieves higher F1-scores across settings.